BuildUp (BUP) Self Reported Market Cap Hits $275,633.09

-BuildUp (BUP) traded down 0% against the dollar during the twenty-four hour period ending at 10:00 AM ET on April 20th.
-One BuildUp token can currently be purchased for about $0.0008 or 0.00000001 BTC on exchanges.
-During the last seven days, BuildUp has traded down 71.1% against the dollar.
-BuildUp has a total market capitalization of $275,633.09 and approximately $68.95 worth of BuildUp was traded on exchanges in the last day.
+BuildUp (BUP) traded flat against the U.S. dollar during the 24-hour period ending at 15:00 PM ET on April 20th.
+One BuildUp token can now be purchased for about $0.0008 or 0.00000001 BTC on popular exchanges.
+Over the last week, BuildUp has traded 71.1% lower against the U.S. dollar.
+BuildUp has a total market capitalization of $275,633.09 and approximately $68.95 worth of BuildUp was traded on exchanges in the last 24 hours.

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.